slatawa/Airflow-Monitoring-ElasticSearch-LogStash-Kibana/README.md

 docker image.Airflow can not write logs directly into ElasticSearch but can read from ElasticSearch.
-Airflow writes data to local in json format and we use file beat installed on worker node to send data to logstatsh which then transforms the data and then sends it to ES.We configure Kibana to connect to our EC2 instance and we will draw dashboards for monitoring our Airflow instance.
+Airflow writes data to local in json format and we use file beat installed on worker node to send data to logstatsh which then transforms the data and then sends it to ES.We configure Kibana to connect to ElasticSearch Instance and we will draw dashboards for monitoring our Airflow instance.

 ### Architecture: